turbot/pipes-docs/docs/using/powerpipe/dashboards.md

 <img src="/images/docs/pipes/dash-snapshot-schedule-dropdown.png" width="400pt"/>
 <br />

-From here you can either choose to create a new schedule, or see any existing schedules that are configured for this dashboard.
+From here, you can either choose to create a new schedule or see any existing schedules that are configured for this dashboard.

-If you select **New Schedule** you'll be presented with the following screen.
+If you select **New Schedule**, you'll be presented with the following screen.

 <img src="/images/docs/pipes/dash-snapshot-schedule-new.png" width="400pt"/>
 <br />